marjan-ahmed/100-Days-of-Code-Python/Day42-Virtual Environment/Toturial.md

 # Why Use venv?
 "Virtual environments (venv) in Python offer isolation, keeping project dependencies separate to avoid conflicts with the system-wide Python installation.
 They streamline dependency management by specifying required packages and versions, ensuring consistent functionality.
 Additionally, venv enhances reproducibility by capturing precise dependency states, aiding in environment recreation for reliable results.
 These environments provide a safe sandbox for testing and package installation without system impact.
 Moreover, venv facilitates code sharing and deployment by encapsulating dependencies, simplifying cross-environment execution."

-# Creating a Virtual Environment with venv
+# Creation of Virtual Environment

 To create a virtual environment using venv in Python, follow these steps: